Find Trade Colleges

 While working on their Associate Degree, medical assisting majors at PPCC accumulate an average of around $10,712 in student debt.

-Pueblo Community College landed the #9 spot in the 2023 rankings for the best associate degree allied health & medical assisting services programs.
-Located in the medium-sized city of Pueblo, Pueblo Community College is a public college with a medium-sized student population.
+Pueblo Community College ranked #9 on this year’s Best Allied Health Services Associate Degree Trade Schools in Colorado list.
+Located in the midsize city of Pueblo, Pueblo Community College is a public college with a medium-sized student population.

 On average, medical assisting graduates from Pueblo Community College take out $12,143 in student loans while working on their Associate Degree.

-With a ranking of #10, Front Range Community College did quite well on this year’s best schools for allied health & medical assisting services students working on their associate degree.
+Front Range Community College landed the #10 spot in the 2023 rankings for the best associate degree allied health & medical assisting services programs.
 Located in the suburb of Westminster, FRCC is a public college with a fairly large student population.

 Best Allied Health & Medical Assisting Services Colleges in the Rocky Mountains Region

-Explore all the Best Allied Health & Medical Assisting Services Schools in the Rocky Mountains Area or other specific states within that region.
+Explore all the Best Allied Health & Medical Assisting Services Colleges in the Rocky Mountains Area or other specific states within that region.

 Allied Health & Medical Assisting Services Related Rankings by Major